SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 <h4>The Statistical Approach</h4>

- - To effectively manage patient flow and optimize resource allocation across multiple sites, we have developed a Loading Function to quantify the busyness of A&E sites in real-time.
-This function allows us to dynamically assess how full or strained a site is, ensuring that patients can be directed to the most appropriate location for care while preventing site overload:
+ - To effectively manage patient flow and optimize resource allocation across multiple A&E sites, we have developed a Loading Function to dynamically assess the busyness of the specific departments (e.g., Emergency Department [ED], Minor Injuries Unit [MIU], etc.) of an A&E site instead of calculating the load on the entire site.
+This ensures that patient redirection decisions are made based on a granular understanding of department-specific loads, as overall site load may not fully capture the operational strain on individual departments.
-    - Load Score = { (Beds Occupied / Site Capacity) * 100 } + { (Wait Time(mins) / Critical Wait Time(mins)) * 100 }
+    - Load Score Formula = { (Beds Occupied / Department Capacity) * 100 } + { (Wait Time(mins) / Critical Wait Time(mins)) * 100 }
-       1. [ Beds Occupied / Site Capacity ] : This term represents the percentage of beds currently in use at the site, giving a clear and intuitive indicator of how full the site is.
-Example: If 80 out of 100 beds are occupied, this component will contribute 80% to the Load Score.
+       1. [ Beds Occupied / Site Capacity ] : This component calculates the percentage of patients in a specific department (e.g., ED, MIU), providing a department-specific indicator of capacity strain.
+         - Example: If the ED has 30 out of 50 beds occupied, this contributes 60% to the Load Score for that department.
        2. [ Wait Time / Critical Wait Time ] :
-          - Wait Time - The patient wait time needs to be incorporated in a way that reflects its severity, and we will consider the upper bound of the wait time range to account for the worst-case scenario.
+          - Wait Time - Captures the time patients are currently waiting within a department.
+The upper bound of the wait time range is used to account for worst-case scenarios.
-          - Critical Wait Time - Normalizes wait time by dividing the actual wait time by a critical threshold (e.g., 240 minutes = 4 hours).
+          - Critical Wait Time - Normalizes the wait time against a threshold, such as 240 minutes (4 hours), to express the severity of delays in proportion to what is deemed acceptable.
     - Interpretation:
       - If the Load Score is ->
         - 100% or more then site is overloaded.
-        - Scores under 80% indicate a manageable load suggesting the site can still handle additional patients.
+        - Scores under 65% indicate a manageable load suggesting the site can still handle additional patients.

+   <h4>Granular Analysis for Patient Redirection</h4>
+   <p>Instead of evaluating the load at the site level, we compare department-specific Load Scores across all nearby sites.
+This allows the system to recommend the optimal department within the most suitable site for patient redirection.
+For example, an overloaded ED at Site A may not preclude sending patients to its MIU if that department has a manageable Load Score.</p>
     - Sample Scenraio:
-        - Scenario 1: Manageable Load
+        - Scenario 1: Manageable Department Load
+           - Department Type: ED
-           - Beds Occupied: 60
+           - Beds Occupied: 25
-           - Site Capacity: 100
+           - Department Capacity: 50
            - Wait Time: 30 mins
            - Critical Wait Time: 240 minutes
-           - Load Score -> { (60 / 100) * 100 } + { (30 / 240) * 100 } = 60 + 12.5 = 72.5%
+           - Load Score: { (25 / 50) * 100 } + { (30 / 240) * 100 } = 50 + 12.5 = 62.5%
            - Interpretation: The site is operating well within the Load Score.

-        - Scenario 2: Critical Overload
+        - Scenario 2: Overloaded ED but Manageable MIU
+         - Site A
+           - Department Type: ED
-           - Beds Occupied: 95
+            - Beds Occupied: 48
-           - Site Capacity: 100
+            - Site Capacity: 50
-           - Patient Wait Time: 300 mins (5 hours)
+            - Patient Wait Time: 180 mins (3 hours)
             - Critical Wait Time: 240 minutes
+            - Load Score (ED): { (48 / 50) * 100 } + { (180 / 240) * 100 }  = 96 + 75 = 171%
+            - Interpretation: The ED is critically overloaded.

+           - Department Type: MIU
+            - Beds Occupied: 10
+            - Capacity: 30
+            - Wait Time: 20 mins
+            - Load Score (MIU): { (10 / 30) * 100 } + { (20 / 240) * 100 } = 33.3 + 8.3 = 41.6%
+            - Interpretation: The MIU is underutilized and can handle additional patients.

+      - System Recommendation: Redirect patients with minor injuries or non-emergency conditions to the MIU of Site A to reduce ED strain.

+        - Scenario 3: Site-Level Overload but Departmental Opportunities
+         - Site B:
+          - Department Type: ED
+          - Beds Occupied: 40
+          - Capacity: 50
+          - Wait Time: 150 mins
-           - Load Score { (95 / 100) * 100 } + { (300 / 240) * 100 }  = 95 + 125 = 220%
+          - Load Score (ED): { (40 / 50) * 100 } + { (150 / 240) * 100 } = 80 + 62.5 = 142.5%
-           - Interpretation: The site is severely overloaded, both in bed occupancy and wait times, requiring immediate re-direction of patient flow.
+          - Interpretation: The ED is severely strained.
+         - MIU:
+          - Beds Occupied: 5
+          - Capacity: 20
+          - Wait Time: 15 mins
+          - Load Score (MIU): { (5 / 20) * 100 } + { (15 / 240) * 100 } = 25 + 6.25 = 31.25%
+          - Interpretation: The MIU is lightly loaded.

+      - System Recommendation: Route patients requiring minor care to Site B's MIU instead of Site A's ED to balance load between the departments.

+   <p>By incorporating department-specific Load Scores, this approach ensures optimal use of available resources, minimizes patient wait times, and balances workload across both sites and individual departments.</p>

+   <h3>Making Emergency Department (ED) Load Scores Accessible to the Public</h3>
+   <p>While the ED Load Score is primarily designed for internal use by hospitals for efficient staff allocation and ambulance routing, it is equally critical to make this information available to the general public in emergency situations.
+By integrating real-time ED Load Scores into the PHS web app, individuals can make informed decisions about where to take a critically ill person in life-threatening scenarios, ensuring faster access to emergency care.</p>

 ## Course of Action:
 ### - E-Ticket System
 ### - Casino Psychology